 Learning Communities are linked courses with the same students and connected content (scroll all the way down to learn more).
 You'll make new friends and learn more deeply by taking a learning community this term!

-For Health Professions Majors
+For Health Occupations Majors

-So what are Learning Communities?
+What are Learning Communities?